Smith IO7 2018 - 2015 Review by The Good Ride

 The Smith IO7 Goggle is the very well liked IO with some mustard on it.
 They basically took the IO and redesigned it to have a better field of view, better fit and be easier to take off and put on.

 Green Solex Mirror for really bright/long spring days but it’s all personal preference.
-I’ve found that the Photocromic works in partly cloudy days to sunny/short mid winter days really well.
-The Green Solex Mirror sit’s in my case most of the winter but come late April it starts to make it’s way into the rotation.
-It’s best when its really sunny from morning to afternoon.
-I’ve tried a all the lenses made for sunny conditions and don’t feel this is superior to the other lens options.
+I’ve found that the Photochromic works in partly cloudy days to sunny/short mid-winter days really well.
+The Green Solex Mirror sit’s in my case most of the winter but come late April it starts to make its way into the rotation.
+It’s best when it’s really sunny from morning to afternoon.
+I’ve tried all the lenses made for sunny conditions and don’t feel this is superior to the other lens options.
 I just like the way it tints the snow a little green and its fun to look through on a bright day.

 Lenses are really all personal preference so don’t think you should only get these.
 These are just the lenses that my eyes prefer.